Type of Flooring

 - Custom Stain

 Click the link below to see all the standard stain options.
-HFI can mix these stains to provide you a custom mix if necessary.
+Howdyshell Flooring can mix these stains to provide you a custom mix if necessary.

-Prefinished floors generally come without a choice here, however with site finished floors you can pick a sheen to match your needs.
+Prefinished floors generally come without a choice; however, with site-finished floors, you can pick a sheen to match your needs.
 A satin finish shows fewer scratches but provides a “duller” appearance.
-On the other hand a gloss sheen provides your floor a showroom shine but will likely show off more scratches.
+On the other hand, a gloss sheen offers your floor a showroom shine but will likely show off more scratches.
 A choice of semi-gloss (the most popular) is a good compromise for most families.

 - Oil-modified poly

 - Water-based poly

 Oil-based polyurethane has been the finish of choice for decades.
-It is durable, easy to work with, is easy to repair/touch-up, and provides the warm rich color most people have come to expect.
-The newer water-based finishes provide a very duarable finish in residential or commercial grades that have a higher wear-rating than standard oil.
-These water-based products dry in hours, are more enviromentally friendly, and gives off less of the odor normally associated with floor finishing.
-Since cost can very between the two choices, please consult your sales associate.
+It is durable, easy to work with, is easy to repair/touch-up, and provides the warm, rich color most people have come to expect.
+The newer water-based finishes give a very durable finish in residential or commercial grades that have a higher wear-rating than standard oil.
+These water-based products dry in hours, are more environmentally friendly and give off less of the odor commonly associated with floor finishing.
+Since the cost can vary between the two choices, please consult your sales associate.